 For ingredients and detailed instructions, refer to the recipe card below.

 - Large eggs at room temperature.
 You will need to separate the egg whites from the yolks and let the egg whites age.
-While the original Kiev cake recipe calls for aging egg whites for 12 hours, I don't recommend going over 2 hours following FDA Food safety handling rules.
+While the original Kiev cake recipe calls for aging egg whites for 12 hours, I do not recommend going over 2 hours following FDA Food Safety handling rules.

 - Sugar: Use granulated or caster sugar for the nut meringue, plus some vanilla sugar.